dm-drogeriemarkt/foreman_vault/README.md

 You can create multiple `VaultPolicy` templates and configure the default policy used in host orchestration by setting the Foreman Setting `vault_policy_template` to the desired one.

-**Note: If the policy renders empty (yes you can use conditions within ERB), the orchestration is skipped!**
+**Note: If the policy renders empty (yes, you can use conditions within ERB), the orchestration is skipped!**

 ### Auth methods